ankjain004/Udacity_DataScience_Blog_Project/README.md

 2. **Technology plays big role into Industry and the way it is evolving, biggest challenges is to cope with new technology to have professional growth.**

 - Which Development Framework,databases, languages are being used by professionals and what is in their to-do list for learning to get better opportunity?
-- What is Job & Career Satisfaction with respect to Technology?

 3. **Stack Overflow has collected responses inline with Job Assessment which helps companies to understand & introduce or improve policies to handle employee attrition.**